Constructivism in science education

 Constructivism has been considered as a dominant paradigm, or research programme, in the field of science education since the 1980s.
 The term constructivism is widely used in many fields, and not always with quite the same intention.
 This entry offers an account of how constructivism is most commonly understood in science education.

 Description

-Science Education is now an established field within Education, and worldwide has its own journals, conferences, university departments and so forth.
+Science education is now an established field within education, and worldwide has its own journals, conferences, university departments and so forth.
 Although a diverse field, a major influence on its development was research considered to be undertaken from a constructivist perspective on learning, and supporting approaches to teaching that themselves became labelled constructivist.
 Thus, this constructivism was largely of a psychological flavour, often drawing on the work of Jean Piaget, David Ausubel, Robert M. Gagné and Jerome Bruner.
-One influential group of science education researchers were also heavily influenced by George Kelly (psychologist)'s Personal Construct Theory.
+One influential group of science education researchers were also heavily influenced by George Kelly's Personal Construct Theory.
 The work of Lev Vygotsky (since being championed in the West by Jerome Bruner) has also been increasingly influential.